 I’m sure if you are from this area, the whole Scandinavian v Nordic has a similar confusion or importance as Scottish v British/English to us Scots.
 I won’t go into the whole definition, but let’s just say the region has some delicious food!

-There’s a strong seafood slant, as you might expect, but some other tasty dishes as well, many from our various travels there over the years.
+There’s a strong seafood slant, as you might expect, but it’s more than just salmon gravlax and smørrebrød (although they are favorites!).
+We’ve enjoyed many tasty treats from our various travels there over the years.

 Southeast Asia is a region I have only been to a couple of times, but I have loved so much about those trips and the many wonderful dishes we had there.
-Pretty much every meal was an experience, I think it’s fair to say.
+Pretty much every meal was an experience, I think it’s fair to say, whether that’s a Thai massaman curry or Cambodian green mango salad.

-We continue to enjoy many of the dishes from those trips at home – some that I learned at lessons in Laos.
+We continue to enjoy many of the dishes from those trips at home – some that I learned at lessons in Laos like chicken larp (larb gai) and Luang Prabang salad (Laos salad).
 The flavors are truly special.

 China is such a huge country and I think in the West we are only starting to appreciate the regional differences in the food.
 So much of what we might consider “Chinese” has been in effect created by immigrants and would hardly be recognized within the country.
 That goes for many other places, mind you, too, but I think particularly with Chinese food.

 That said, there are some fantastic dishes to enjoy, both in culturally accurate ones and more immigrant creations.
-While I know there are some political aspects to this, I have included Taiwanese food here which I was lucky enough to experience on a trip there a few years ago.
+While I know there are some political aspects to this, I have included Taiwanese food here which I was lucky enough to experience on a trip there a few years ago, like Taiwanese oyster omelette and Taiwanese pumpkin rice noodles.

 Authenticity can vary, and some dishes, in fact, are these days considered British favorites (since they have been adapted/created within the country).
 But there are enough people keeping the authentic dishes alive, too.
 There are a mix here of authentic and adapted.

-Korean food is one of the few that I have limited experience of, having neither been there or grown up with it, but what I have tried I have loved which is why I have started making some myself.
+Korean food is one of the few that I have limited experience of, having neither been there or grown up with it, but what I have tried I have loved which is why I have started making some myself, like vegetarian bibimbap and beef bulgogi.
 I have tried to keep things fairly authentic, since the flavors are so good.

 Pretty much everyone loves Mexican food, I think, whether it’s what most people experience that’s more Tex-Mex, or more authentic regional Mexican dishes.

 While Mexican food wasn’t common in the UK as I was growing up, I have been lucky enough to travel there a few times, including volunteering in a center there, and so experienced it first hand.
-And these days, tacos in particular are a regular on our menu.
+And these days, pork carnitas tacos and Mexican street corn salad in particular are a regular on our menu.

 I’m not sure how long I have had a fascination about South America, but my couple of visits there have only made me want to explore more.
 So many amazing cultures, history, sights and of course food.
-I have only scraped the surface so far, but I hope to experience, and share, more.
+I have only scraped the surface so far, like chimichurri and palta rellena de atun (tuna stuffed avocado) but I hope to experience, and share, more.

 I hope you’ll join us in cooking up some international recipes from the various countries and regions we have been exploring.
 We have so many favorites from the different cuisines and are always adding more too.
 As well as the above, you’ll find the odd other recipe in the broader international flavors category where there aren’t quite enough to make a sub-group, as ever, yet.